Skip to content

 SYSTEMIC THERAPY

 uses medicines that travel through the bloodstream, reaching and affecting cells throughout the body.
 Examples of systemic therapies include chemotherapy, targeted therapies and immunotherapies.
 Chemotherapy is usually recommended for stage IV colorectal cancer and it may be given on its own or in combination with targeted therapies.
+My Colorectal Cancer Consultant focuses on systemic therapies for the management of metastatic colorectal cancer.

 With the introduction of precision medicine or personalized medicine, the patient’s genomic profile now guides treatment selection to optimize treatment response, which may improve patient outcomes.
 Tumour profiling is providing the necessary information on genetic mutations to guide selection of therapeutic options to enhance the patient journey.